Inspired? Please share!

-By Molly Anderson-Childers | Updated September 12, 2018
+By Molly J. Anderson-Childers | Updated September 12, 2018

-Let the Muses of Air inspire you to soar with the swans even if you feel like an ugly duckling today.
+Let the Muses of Air inspire you to soar with the swans, even if you feel like an ugly duckling.
 When I researched muses and goddesses; deities from all over the world, I found that there were air goddesses or air muses in nearly every culture, in every region of the globe from the icy reaches of the Arctic wastelands to right here in the American Southwest.

 Other air goddesses or air muses are shape-shifters similar to Sigrun, a Scandinavian swan maiden said to be the personification of the wind.
-Swan maidens, the subject of this article, are women who are able to transform into swans, often with the aid of some magical object such as a feather cloak, a ring or golden necklace, a crown, or a pair of wings.
+Swan maidens are women who are able to transform into swans, often with the aid of some magical object such as a feather cloak, a ring or golden necklace, a crown, or a pair of wings.
 When I discovered these airy muses, I was instantly inspired to begin a story about seven swan maidens of my own.

 You may be familiar with the story "The Twelve Wild Swans," in which Rose, a brave and resourceful girl, must weave shirts of nettles and take a vow of silence in order to save her brothers from an enchantment that has turned them into swans.
 That's the way most of us were introduced to the rich swan mythology that inspired this article through fairy tales like "The Twelve Wild Swans."